fairdataihub/SODA-for-SPARC-Docs/docs/download-templates.md

 ## Background

-The Curation Team has release templates for all the metadata files required in SPARC datasets.
-These templates are available in SPARC Dataset Structure which may be [downloaded as a zip file](https://github.com/SciCrunch/sparc-curation/releases/tag/dataset-template-2.1.0).
+The Curation Team has release templates for all the metadata files required in Sparc Dataset Structure (SDS) conforming datasets.
+These templates are available in the SDS and may be [downloaded as a zip file](https://github.com/SciCrunch/sparc-curation/releases/tag/dataset-template-2.1.0).
 They are used by SODA when generating the metadata files.
 You can also download them conveniently in this SODA feature in case you wish to fill them out manually.

 ## How to